RoleModel/rolemodel_rails/lib/generators/rolemodel/modals/README.md

 ## Layout Content Slots

 The included modal layout includes *slots* for title content & submit buttons, in addition to the main content `yield`.
-If you're use case is simpler, you may remove these sections.
+You may, of course remove these sections if they don't match your use-case.
 Otherwise, the following is an example edit template meant to be rendered in the modal layout.

 ```slim
 = content_for :modal_title do